dss-web/jobbnorge-block/readme.txt

 2. Add employer ID.
 3. Listview with options.
 4. Gridview with options.
 5. Custom Select field for employer ID.
+Ctrl-click (Windows) or Cmd-click (Mac) to select multiple employers.
+Alt-click (Windows) or Option-click (Mac) to select a range of employers.

 == Changelog ==

+= 2.1.2 =

+* Update translation.

 = 2.1.1 =